 For a complete list of rules, click here!

 We currently offer three leagues: Monday, Tuesday, and Thursday nights.
 We offer two seasons per year, with the first season starting at the end of March (March 30 in 2020).
 Games are held from 6pm to 10pm.

 All games are held at Mill Creek playground in West Philadelphia (48th and Brown).
 There is ample free street parking.

 Registration and Pricing

-The cost for teams is $750 per season (plus $15 a game for ump fees paid at the field).
+The cost for teams for 2020 is $795 per season (plus $15 a game for ump fees paid at the field).
 Registration includes at least 10 regular season games and a single-elimination playoff tournament, culminating in an overall League Championship game.
-Registration for 2020 will open in January, so check back soon!
+Registration for 2020 for teams is now open!
+The season starts Monday, March 30!

 Over the past several seasons, we have supported a range of non-profits engaged in vital, life-changing work in the local community and beyond.
 Our players have also gone above and beyond to contribute to these organizations.

 In July of 2019, we hosted our first ever softball service trip to Belize to support local efforts to expand access to softball and baseball for youth and adults.
 We facilitated youth softball clinics for over 100 young people and donated 1,200 pounds of equipment to enable the start of softball programs at primary schools and the youth detention center in Belize City.
 We are proud to partner with the Belize City Softball Association in this project.

 Muslims Serve at Hub of Hope